t1anzn/Mandarin-PPT-Generator/README.md

 The Mandarin Vocabulary Presentation Generator is a professional tool designed for Chinese language teachers and learners.
 It automatically creates visually engaging PowerPoint presentations for Mandarin vocabulary lessons, saving hours of manual slide creation.

+## Why?

+I made this for my mum who is a mandarin teacher.
+She used to spend HOURS making PowerPoint slides by hand - adding Chinese characters, pinyin, translations, finding pictures...

+I watched her doing this repetitive task night after night and thought, "There's got to be a better way!"
+So I built this tool that turns what used to take her hours into something that happens with just a few clicks.
+Now she can focus on the fun part - actually teaching her students instead of wrestling with PowerPoint.

 ![image](https://github.com/user-attachments/assets/53168ddd-263d-421b-9118-0af6cb904bcb)
 ![image](https://github.com/user-attachments/assets/7d122906-bb08-4b86-9e9f-4d57327ee6c7)